PeteJames21/sunday-nights/src/posts/fire.md

 When a great fire ravages a land
 Beneath the thick layers of ash
 Some embers fester and burn
-With a kind wind a fire may yet rise
+And with a kind wind -
+A fire may yet arise